Limit laws on extremes of non-homogeneous Gaussian random fields: Applications

-The Shepp statistics which was introduced by Shepp (see Shepp 1966,1971) paly a vary important role in statistics.
-Some related studies can be found in Cressie (1980), Deheuvels and Devroye (1987), Siegmund and Venkatraman (1995), Dumbgen and Spokoiny (2001) and Kabluchko (2011).
-The limit properties of extremes of Shepp statistics when $X(t)$ is a fBm have been studied by Zholud (2008) and Hashorva and Tan (2013) and Tan and Yang (2014).
-In this subsection, we consider more general Gaussian process $X(t)$, which is a Gaussian process with stationary increments.
-Recall that $X(t)$ is said to have stationary increments if the law of the process $\{X(t+t_{0})-X(t_{0}),t\in \mathbb{R}\}$ does not depend on the choice of $t_{0}$.
-To study the maximum of $Z(s,t)$, we only need to impose some conditions on the variogram $\gamma(t)=\mathbb{E}(X(t)-X(0))^{2}$ of $X$.
+for some fixed $T>0$.
+The Shepp statistic $\sup_{0\leq s\leq S}Z(s,t)$ which was introduced by Shepp (see Shepp 1966,1971) play a vary important role in statistics.
+Other important results for the Shepp statistics can be found in Cressie (1980), Deheuvels and Devroye (1987), Siegmund and Venkatraman (1995), Dumbgen and Spokoiny (2001) and Kabluchko (2011).
+The limit properties of extremes of Shepp statistics when $X(t)$ is a fBm have been studied by Zholud (2008) and Hashorva and Tan (2013), Tan and Yang (2015) and Tan and Chen (2016).
+Applying Theorem \ref{Th:main23}, we study the limit properties of extremes of Shepp statistics for a more general Gaussian process $X(t)$, which is a stationary Gaussian process or non-stationary Gaussian process with stationary increments.